CodeYourFuture/CYF-Workshops/git-cli/checkpoint.md

 # Checkpoint 🏁

+## Learning objectives

-🎯 Goal: Inspect the existing timeline of commits using the Git CLI
+- [ ] Inspect the existing timeline of commits using the Git CLI

 ## 👣 Steps